mishraaman10/fileSync/README.md

 ### 🧩 5.
 Delta Instruction Stream
 A stream of `CopyBlock` and `InsertData` instructions is sent to reconstruct the target file with minimal data.

-### ✅ 6.
-Final Acknowledgment
-A status message confirms success or reports any failure.
-Both sides cleanly close the session afterward.

-> ❗ All operations include **status reporting** to handle errors gracefully and ensure synchronization integrity.